jenny0741/stock-analysis/README.md

 ## Summary

 ### Advantages and Disadvantages of refactoring code
-1. Advantages:
+1. Advantages: Makes code more efficient and organized
-2. Disadvantages:
+2. Disadvantages: May take a large amount of time, refactoring a specific part of the code may make it difficult to test if the script is lengthy

-### Pros and Cons of refactoring original code
+### Pros and Cons of Original script vs Refactored Script
-1. Pros:
+1. Original Script Pros:
-2. Cons:
+2. Original Script Cons: